bradfordharrison2606/blog/_posts/2024-08-13-EmblemMicaiah.md

 |4  | +2 | +3 | +2 |
 |8  | +2 | +3 | +4 |

-Wearing Micaiah's Ring grants boosts to Magic, Resistance, and Luck.
+Wearing The Ring of the Dawn Maiden grants boosts to Magic, Resistance, and Luck.
 The Magic boost may give the impression that you could run Micaiah on offenses Mages but Celica gives a bigger raw Magic boost than her at equivalent Bond Levels.

 ## Sync Skills